amitkvikram/Object-Tracking/README.md

                 lower_bound = (H_mean - H_std, S_mean - S_std, V_mean - V_std) and
                 upper_bound = (H_mean + H_std, S_mean + S_std, V_mean + V_std)
 * Now to create mask we will use cv2.inRange function available in openCv library. cv2.inRange   function takes frame(current frame in video), lower_bound , upper_bound.
-It return an array of same size as frame in which a pixel value in 255 if correspondin pixel value in frame is in range [lower_bound,upper_bound] otherwise pixel value is zero.
+It return an array of same size as frame in which a pixel value in 255 if corresponding pixel value in frame is in range [lower_bound,upper_bound] otherwise pixel value is zero.
 * After creating mask, to track the object we take bitwise_and of frame and mask.
 When we take bitwise and of frame and mask in our ouput we will get pixel value 0 where pixel value of